stacks-network/docs/src/pages/authentication/building-todo-app.md

 ## Sign back in

-At this point, you will be logged out from the app but not you'll still have an active session with the Blockstack app itself on [app.blockstack.org](https://app.blockstack.org).
-Navigate to app.blockstack.org and select "Sign out" there if you want to deauthenticate the Blockstack app as well.
+At this point, you will be logged out from the app but not you'll still have an active session with the Stacks app itself on [app.blockstack.org](https://app.blockstack.org).
+Navigate to app.blockstack.org and select "Sign out" there if you want to deauthenticate the Stacks app as well.

 Once signed out, select "Sign in" to sign back in with your _Secret Key_.

-If you've previously deauthenticated the Blockstack app, you'll see a prompt to enter your _Secret Key_:
+If you've previously deauthenticated the Stacks app, you'll see a prompt to enter your _Secret Key_:

 ![An example of a sign in screen](/images/todos-sign-in.svg)

-The above screen will be ommitted if you have an active session with the Blockstack app already.
+The above screen will be ommitted if you have an active session with the Stacks app already.

 Then you'll be presented with the option to select an existing username associated with your _Secret Key_ or create a new one if you wish to authenticate the app with a different identity and data set: